dtaht/blog-cerowrt/content/post/anomolies_with_offloads.md

 description = "Packet processing at high speeds is hard with modern OSes"
 +++

+pcengines

+## shaping starts dropping at the rx path

 There are three sorts of anomolies

 Dumps 64k into the network at Gigabit